 How does a Data Warehouse work?

 A data warehouse can also act as the conduit for systems’ integration.
-It can pass data from one business software system to another, ensuring information is correctly maintained across the business in a timely and consistent way.
+It can pass data from one business software system to another.
+This ensures information is correctly maintained across the business in a timely and consistent way.
 In larger companies this is critical, ensuring all staff have the most up to date information within their teams.
 For smaller companies, this removes the burden of repetitive data administration, freeing up time to concentrate on more proactive activities.

 Companies can leverage their business data to their absolute advantage when using a data warehouse.
 Public-facing portals can be implemented, seamlessly sharing information between the business and its customers and suppliers.
 These portals can be dynamic – both passing and receiving information – with the data warehouse posting receipts into the relevant business software systems throughout the organisation.
 This facilitates a joined up approach when working with customers and suppliers, helping to streamline communication as an end-to-end process.